Teeworry1/helloworld/README.md

 # helloworld
 My first
-Potachev Vitaliy , And I born in Russia,Arzamas
+Potachev Vitaliy , And I was born in Russia,Arzamas